flastest/ReedSolomon/README.md

 ### Galois Fields

 Galois fields are just a set of integers that can be added, multiplied, divided, you name it, but are always modded by a certain number.
 This is not at all different than what I learned a 'ring' was in other math classes.
-Mathematicians just want to watch everyone else suffer I guess.
+Mathematicians just want to watch everyone else suffer through their senseless naming schemes I guess.
 Our Galois field is just a 'ring' for the number eight.
-Basically, you can do any operation on any number from zero through seven, and then you just need to modulo eight at the end.
+Basically, you can multiply or add any numbers from zero through seven, and then you just need to modulo eight at the end to ensure it stays in the field.

 ### Matrix multiplication

 To encode and decode, we use matrix multiplication to multiply our chunk by another matrix.
+Lets call our encoding matrix 'E' and our original data matrix 'A'.

 ### References